Military Order of the Tower and Sword: History

-The order was originally created by King Afonso V of Portugal in 1459, under the name of the Order of the Sword, inspired by the legend that Arab rule in Africa would end when a Christian prince would besiege the fortress at Fez.
+The order was originally created by King Afonso V of Portugal in 1459, under the name of the Order of the Sword, inspired by the legend that Arab rule in Africa would end when a Christian prince would seize Fez and claim a sword kept on one of the citadels towers.
 Knighthood in the Order of the Sword was given as reward to those who participated in the conquests and battles in Africa.
 The order fell into disuse after the conquest of Tangiers and Asilah.

 The order was revived on 29 November 1808, by Prince Regent John, later John VI of Portugal.
 It commemorated the safe arrival of the Royal Family in the Portuguese colony of Brazil, after Napoleon had invaded Portugal.
 Its full title was "the Royal Order of the Tower and Sword".
 It was available to both Portuguese and foreigners and for military, political or civilian achievement.
 Among the intended recipients were subjects of His Britannic Majesty, who had assisted the Royal Family to reach Brazil, but who were ineligible for the other Portuguese orders due to their religion.

 In 1832, Peter, Duke of Braganza (who was then Regent for his daughter Queen Maria II), reformed the Order which now became the Ancient and Most Noble Military Order of the Tower and of the Sword, of Valour, Loyalty and Merit.

 In 1896, the class of Grand Officer was inserted between Grand Cross and Commander.